SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/privacy.md

 ### Your Personal Information

-This site has no user accounts and will not ask you to identify yourself.
+This site has no user accounts and does not ask you to identify yourself.

 ### Data Sources and Storage